MohamedRazzk/Micro_CSE312_ARM_GPS/README.md

 </p>

-This is a University project, where students could apply Arm Knowlage throw gps tracker project in tiva c project using c porgramming languafe
+This is a University project, where students could apply Arm Knowlage throw gps tracker project in tiva c project using c porgramming language using cc.